static-frame/static-frame/doc/source/articles/upgrade.rst

 <int64> <<U4> <float64>

-Note that StaticFrame has both a specialized ``from_dict_records`` constructor (explicitly for handling dictionary records, where keys might not align) and a ``from_records`` constructor (for sequence types that are all the same size).
+StaticFrame has both a specialized ``from_dict_records`` constructor (explicitly for handling dictionary records, where keys might not align) as well as a ``from_records`` constructor (for sequence types that are all the same size).
+Such explicit, specialized constructors are common in StaticFrame, and are easier to maintain than constructors that take wildly diverse inputs with parameters that are only needed for some input types.

-While a default constructor might take a variety of inputs, specialized, explicit constructors are easier to maintain.
-For example, while Pandas has some specialized ``DataFrame`` constructors (such as ``pd.DataFrame.from_records``, the default ``DataFrame`` constructor accepts a staggering diversity of inputs, including the same inputs as ``pd.DataFrame.from_records``.
+For example, while Pandas has specialized ``DataFrame`` constructors (such as ``pd.DataFrame.from_records``, the default ``DataFrame`` constructor accepts a staggering diversity of inputs, including the same inputs as ``pd.DataFrame.from_records``.

 >>> pd.DataFrame.from_records([{"name":"muon", "mass":0.106}, {"name":"tau", "mass":1.777}])